mithereal/ex_webp/README.md

 }
 ```

-and the corresponding added to the layout
+and the following to the layout

 ```html
 <html class="no-js" lang="en">